Another Loss for North American Shortwave

 The number of alternatives for listeners in North America is such that we have decided to end our shortwave broadcasts to the region.

-They list four different ways that people in North America can still receive Radio Netherlands:
+They do list four different ways for North Americans to continue to listen to Radio Netherlands:

-- The CBC overnight service is an option only for people who live in Canada or near the border.
-It is also not very convenient, being on late overnight.
+3. The CBC overnight service is an option only for those who live in Canada or near the border.
+The late-night schedule is also not very convenient.